 Spectroscopic photoacoustic imaging (sPA) can reveal damage-related tissue degradation based on PA spectral contrast in the joint.
 In this project, the potential of sPA imaging to characterize various tissue damage related to OA progression will be explored.
 An advanced data processing tool will be created and validated on human joint tissue samples.
 To move towards clinical translation, a realistic PA simulation framework for OA imaging (digital twin of the joint tissues) will be developed, the feasibility and requirements of an in vivo sPA imaging system will be investigated and a prototype for non-invasive OA imaging will be developed.
 It will accelerate the clinical translation of the PA technique and potentially improve the management of OA in the future.

-The candidate will work on the development of a novel photoacoustic imaging system for joint imaging, performing PA&US measurements on human joint samples ((N = 50 - 100) using the new PA system, developing advanced algorithms to characterize various joint tissues properties based on sPA/US contrast (such as PA spectra unmixing and deep learning methods), and to relate these tissue properties (changes) to the OA progression.
-All the developed methods will be eventually tested in a clinical relevant settings.
+The candidate will work on the development of a novel photoacoustic imaging system for joint imaging together with another PhD student in the project, performing PA&US measurements on human joint samples (N=50-100) using the new PA system, developing advanced algorithms to characterize various joint tissues properties based on sPA/US contrast (e.g. spectral unmixing methods), and to relate these tissue properties (changes) to the OA progression.
+All the developed methods will eventually be tested in a clinical setting.